Delta203/CloudSystem/Cloud-API/README.md

 However, it is recommended to install a firewall to make the network more secure.

 ### Commands
+- _/serviceInfo_ Shows the information of current and all connected services.
 - _/updateState_ Set the service state to INGAME.